AmirBitaraf/AdvidiTest/README.md

 Shortest transaction:	        0.08
 ```

-Also we save all other datas from CSV files so that it can be used for logging or other purposes later.
+We save all the other data from the CSV files so that it can be used for logging or other purposes later.

-At the Client-Level we used HTML5,CSS3 and jQuery to make an animated page so it can attract users' eyes.
+At the Client-Level we used HTML5, CSS3 and jQuery to create an animated page that would be pleasing to the users' eyes.

 [Lettuce]:http://lettuce.it/